Wouldn’t it be great if you could add a new post to your site, and the following happened … just from your post URL:

 - domain.com/tag_base/tag_name

-For example, using “travel” as your category base will make your category links display as ‘http://domain.com/travel/uncategorized/’.
+For example, changing your category base to “topics” would display your category links as ‘http://domain.com/topics/uncategorized/’.

 To this …